KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 11. Click the "Submit Bug" button submit the bug.
 A new Bugzilla number is assigned to the bug and the defect is logged in the bug tracking system.

-Once you file a bug, the bug is processed by the Yocto Project Bug Triage Team and further details concerning the bug are assigned (e.g. priority and owner).
+Once you file a bug, the bug is processed by the Yocto Project Bug Triage Team and further details concerning the bug are assigned (例如 priority and owner).
 You are the "Submitter" of the bug and any further categorization, progress, or comments on the bug result in Bugzilla sending you an automated email concerning the particular change or progress to the bug.

 ### 3.31.2.
 Submitting a Change to the Yocto Project
 Contributions to the Yocto Project and OpenEmbedded are very welcome.
 Because the system is extremely configurable and flexible, we recognize that developers will want to extend, configure or optimize it for their specific uses.

 The Yocto Project uses a mailing list and a patch-based workflow that is similar to the Linux kernel but contains important differences.
 In general, a mailing list exists through which you can submit patches.
 You should send patches to the appropriate mailing list so that they can be reviewed and merged by the appropriate maintainer.
 The specific mailing list you need to use depends on the location of the code you are changing.
-Each component (e.g. layer) should have a README file that indicates where to send the changes and which process to follow.
+Each component (例如 layer) should have a README file that indicates where to send the changes and which process to follow.

 You can send the patch to the mailing list using whichever approach you feel comfortable with to generate the patch.
 Once sent, the patch is usually reviewed by the community at large.
 If somebody has concerns with the patch, they will usually voice their concern over the mailing list.
 If a patch does not receive any negative reviews, the maintainer of the affected layer typically takes the patch, tests it, and then based on successful testing, merges the patch.

-The "poky" repository, which is the Yocto Project's reference build environment, is a hybrid repository that contains several individual pieces (e.g. BitBake, Metadata, documentation, and so forth) built using the combo-layer tool.
+The "poky" repository, which is the Yocto Project's reference build environment, is a hybrid repository that contains several individual pieces (例如 BitBake, Metadata, documentation, and so forth) built using the combo-layer tool.
 The upstream location used for submitting changes varies by component:

 + ***Core Metadata***: Send your patch to the openembedded-core mailing list.
 For example, a change to anything under the meta or scripts directories should be sent to this mailing list.